 The word itself is Danish.
 If you don’t know much about Denmark (I didn’t either), here are two key things to know: One, they have very cold, dark winters.
 Like really cold.
 I love cold & dark weather, but a Danish winter might be a little much, even for winter lovers like me.
 Two, Denmark is always near the top of the list of the world’s happiest countries.
 What???
 How on earth do those two facts even go together?
 One big reason is that they embrace a hygge lifestyle.

-I’m not Danish and I’ve never even been to Denmark, so all the knowledge I have about hygge is based on reading about the concept.
-And as it turns out it’s something I’ve always aimed for, I just didn’t have a name for it!
+I’m not Danish, and I’ve never even been to Denmark, so all the knowledge I have about hygge is based on reading about the concept.
+And as it turns out, it’s something I’ve always aimed for; I just didn’t have a word for it!

 The word hygge doesn’t have a direct translation in English, but it can be summed up as the art of cozy living – enjoying the simple things in life, contentment, and creating an intimate environment.
 Hygge, in a nutshell, is whatever makes you physically and mentally cozy.

 If you’re into etymology, hygge comes from a combination of the Norwegian words for “wellbeing” and “hug”.
 That little fact makes me smile.

 Some related words that you might run across as you learn more about hygge are hyggelig, which basically means hygge-like.
 And hyggekrog, which is a cozy little nook (I don’t know about you, but that makes me think of a warm little reading chair).
 Seriously, all these words make me want to learn Danish!
 Even the words themselves are the definition of cozy!